Your first physiotherapy visit

 Your first physiotherapy visit is called an assessment.
 This initial visit is usually about an hour long during which we complete a comprehensive assessment of your problem, we talk about the best treatment options that we can provide, and get you involved in your own recovery.

 You'll come away with a clear understanding of your diagnosis and a plan for recovery.

 During your first physiotherapy visit you'll be assessed, treated, and maybe even given some homework

 In many cases you will have some homework to do.
 These may involve exercises you will have to perform at home on your own time.
 Studies show that patient who regularly complete their home exercise program boost their likelihood of recovery tremendously.
-Therefore, I can't stress enough how important it is to stick to your prescribed exercise plan.
-I've got some tips and trick to keep you motivated and on track with your exercises.
+Therefore, we can't stress enough how important it is to stick to your prescribed exercise plan.
+We've got some tips and trick to keep you motivated and on track with your exercises.

 What to bring

 Please note that we require 24 hours notice to cancel your physiotherapy appointment.
 Please give us this courtesy so that we can fill your spot with another patient in case you can't make your appointment.